What is Trim in a House?

 Architrave Molding

-Architrave is a type of trim that is placed above windows and doors for decorative effect.
+Architrave is a type of trim placed above windows and doors for decorative effect.

 Beadboard

-Beadboard is a type of wainscoting (meaning it’s also a panel, not technically trim or moldings) that is made up of a series of vertical boards with separate ridges called beads.
-They can be framed with trims.
+Beadboard is a type of wainscoting (meaning it’s also a panel, not technically trim or moldings) made up of a series of vertical boards with separate ridges called beads.
+It can be framed with trim.

 Cove

-Also known as a coving, it is a plain, cove-shaped trim used where walls and ceilings meet.
+Also known as coving, coving is a plain, cove-shaped trim used where walls and ceilings meet.
 It can also be used on stairs where risers and treads meet.
-Basically, the Cove can be seen as a less decorated version of the Crown molding.
+The Cove can be seen as a less decorated version of Crown molding.

 Corbel

-Corbels are loose L-shaped brackets that are placed between a vertical surface (like a wall) and a horizontal surface (like a ceiling or countertop).
+Corbels are loose L-shaped brackets between a vertical surface (like a wall) and a horizontal surface (like a ceiling or countertop).
 Although initially designed to support weight, they can also be decorative.

 Plinths